Laura Lacy Hamilton

 Future Center Director – Heritage High School

-Leidra Hickson is the Future Center Director at Heritage High School.
+Leidra McQueen is the Future Center Director at Heritage High School.
 Leidra is a graduate of Heritage High School and the University of Virginia, where she earned a Bachelor’s degree in Sociology.
 Leidra is a former member of the University of Virginia’s College Advising Corps, where she assisted hundreds of students and families through the college admissions and financial aid process in Martinsville, VA.
 After her tenure with the University of Virginia, she transitioned to the University of South Carolina’s TRIO programs in Columbia, SC.
 There she continued her work in college access and student development.
 Ultimately, her passion for student access and success in higher education for students in her hometown brought Leidra back to Virginia in 2013.
 Through Beacon of Hope, Leidra hopes to contribute to true community transformation and irreversible impact in Lynchburg City.
-Ms. Hickson can be reached at (434)-941-3145.
+Ms. McQueen can be reached at (434) 941-3145.

 Heidi Vande Hoef